 nz/leave/ or by contacting the ADJ

-- If you or your child are in any way uncertain or concerned, please consider contacting myself or Unit Commander FGOFF Poihaere Knight for more information.
+- If you or your child are in any way uncertain or concerned, please consider contacting Unit Commander FGOFF Poihaere Knight for more information.

 - Wearing masks is not mandatory.
 Officers, staff and other cadets may not wear masks.
 However, anyone who wishes to wear a mask is encouraged to do so.